 Analyzing the trends is the best way to gauge the number of efforts that would be required.
 It also gives the students the right direction.
 Once you know the pattern of questions being asked, you will automatically be focusing on the key areas.
 You can either buy the previous year’s papers or use the internet to get access to them.
 Analyzing the papers for the past 10 years would be more than enough to prepare for CLAT.

 STEP 2: UNDERSTANDING THE COMPONENTS OF THE EXAM

 By now, you must have analyzed the sections that are there in the paper.
 The paper is divided into 5 sections: LEGAL APTITUDE, GENERAL KNOWLEDGE AND CURRENT AFFAIRS, MATHEMATICS, ENGLISH, and LOGICAL REASONING.
 With a limited amount of time at your disposal, you should first know your strong areas.
 Focusing more on the areas that are comparatively tough for you would eventually lead you to the answer to the question of how to prepare CLAT?

 LEGAL APTITUDE (50 marks)

-Two things need to be understood here, firstly, this section is not a hard nut to crack and secondly, it carries a high weight.
+This section is easy and has high weightage.
 If you want a good rank, you need to understand and learn important concepts.
 Legal aptitude can be broadly bifurcated into- legal awareness and legal reasoning, both being equally important.
 The syllabus includes- the Indian contract act, law of torts, IPC, family law constitutional law, legal maxims, landmark judgments, and important cases.